Vetspire/technical-interview-challenge/README.md

-## Vetspire Take-home (max 2 hours)

-Fork this repo.
-Build a simple full stack app using frameworks of your choice.
-Submit your results as a pull request to this repo with instruction on how to build/run it or, even better, a link to where we can see it already running/deployed.
-Alternatively, feel free to send us an archive file of the work.

-There is probably more here than can be finished in two hours.
-Don't worry about completeness.
-Focus on what's important and interesting to you.

-We use `Elixir`, `Ecto`, `Absinthe`, `GraphQL`, `Typescript/Javascript` and `React` at Vetspire but you are welcome to use whatever languages and frameworks you prefer.

-We encourage you to include a README with notes about your language and framework choices as well as your design decisions.

 ### Features
 - [x] Backend API that serves:
     - A list of available dog breeds based on those available in `/images`